The 25 Craziest Cleaning Tips That Work

 Natural Toilet Bowl Cleaner

 Many commercial toilet bowl cleaners use chlorine bleach, but not this natural toilet bowl cleaner.
-Instead, castile soap and baking soda get the job done.
+Instead, Castile soap and baking soda get the job done.
 Plus, you won’t have to worry about accidentally exposing your pets or children to toxic toilet water.
 See the complete instructions here.

 Activated charcoal is an even better adsorbent and odor-killer than baking soda, and can deal with a wider variety of particles.
 However, this highly purified charcoal dust isn’t the best thing to put on your furniture, where it can stain.
 Instead, consider getting freshener bags of activated charcoal, like these, and hide them in the corners of your furniture to help reduce odors.
+Try these tricks to get rid of lingering odors.

 Make Your Appliances Smudge-Free